|PURCHASE DARTMOOR'S TORS AND ROCKS|

 My mind made up, I mentioned my intentions here on this blog and social media and Phil Sorrell, creator of a walking website called Social Hiking, expressed an interest in adding the information to the site.
 The concept of this marvellous website is simple.
 It provides a forum where, with the aid of various different tracking devices, hikers can literally share their adventure on a live map, and interact with the viewer through tweets, photos and audio.

 From here, the beginnings of a bagging list for Social Hikers was formed.
-Taking data compiled from various sources including old guide books, maps, Geonames, The Database of British and Irish Hills, and, of course, Ken Ringwood’s book, a comprehensive list of around 400 is now available.
+Taking data compiled from various sources including old guide books, maps, Geonames, The Database of British and Irish Hills, and, of course, Ken Ringwood’s book, a comprehensive list of over 400 is now available.

 What I have also learnt from Tor Bagging this year is that whilst it is the goal that draws you in, it isn't all about tick lists and targets; the process slows your pace, encourages you to explore, introduces you to a greater awareness of the environment, and strengthens the passion you have for the place you are walking in.